thomasabishop/eolas/Computer_Architecture/Memory/Memory.md

 ## Memory addresses

+> Computers assign numeric addresses to bytes of memory and the CPU can read or write to those addresses

 We can think of the internals of RAM as grids of memory cells.

 Each single-bit cell in the grid can be identified using two dimensional coordinates, like in a graph.
 The coordinates are the location of that cell in the grid.